altruios/namshubettulpa/public/namshubettulpa/chapters/lions-tigers-and-bears.md

 "F::Why?"
 *Rossin started tapping his fist to a beat and counting his finger after a set, She looked at Rossin* 'R::He means information is power, the more freely it is shared the more diluted it is, the less useful it is to you...'
-~She rolled her head just enough to give the impression , 'okay, but what does he want to hear?'~ ~Rossin finished counting with his finger~
+~She rolled her head just enough to give the impression , 'okay, but what does he want to hear?'.
+Rossin finished counting with his finger~
 'R::One word answer, something to show you understand...
  Like-'
 "M::Power."